 Special Elections: Special elections may be held at any time for the purpose of deciding recalls, filling vacant elected positions, or deciding issues concerning students.

-Referendum: A referendum to the membership of the ASCWU may be initiated by a majority vote of the Executive Board or Student Senate and included in any election.
+Referendum: A referendum to the membership of the ASCWU may be initiated by a majority vote of the Board of Directors or Student Senate and included in any election.

 Initiatives: An initiative measure shall be referred to the membership of the ASCWU upon receipt of a petition containing the verified signatures of no less than five percent of the membership of the ASCWU.

-Recall: Recall of any elected member of the ASCWU government may be initiated by: a majority vote of the Executive Board, a three-fourths (75%) majority vote of the Student Senate, or by a petition containing no less than forty percent (40%) of the number of votes cast in the last election.
+Recall: Recall of any elected member of the ASCWU Student Government may be initiated by:

+A majority vote of the Board of Directors;

 The removal of the elected member shall then be decided by the membership of the ASCWU via a recall election.

+A three-fourths (75%) majority vote of the Student Academic Senate; or,

+The removal of the elected member shall then be decided by the membership of the ASCWU via a recall election.

+Per the Student Academic Senate Bylaws, the Senate may remove a Senator with a unanimous vote of removal.
+This would not then trigger a recall election.

+By a petition containing no less than seventy-five percent (75%) of the number of votes cast in the last election.

 The petition is delivered to the Council of Probity for verification of signatures.
+All signatures must be from currently enrolled CWU students.
 Once signatures are verified, the council shall call for an election.

+The removal of the elected member shall then be decided by the membership of the ASCWU via a recall election.

 A recall election is called for by the Council of Probity and the Election Commission holds a Recall Election within two (2) weeks from the time such election is called.

 A simple majority of those voting in a Recall Election affirm the recall.
 Once a Student Government Officer is recalled, the seat is declared vacant.
-(Note: These recall procedures do not apply to Student Senate Senators, their recall procedure is located in the Student Senate Bylaws)

 Election Code: The provisions set forth in the ASCWU election code shall apply to all general elections, special elections, referendum, initiatives, and recalls regarding process and deadlines.
 The election code shall not be changed during an active election.
 Election results shall be verified as fair and appropriate by the AS Elections Chairman.